What Insurance Policies Do Cleantech Companies Need and Why?Insurance Explained

 Errors & Omissions Insurance: Since cleantech and greentech companies often provide services that have the potential to result in financial damages to their clients, errors & omissions, or professional liability insurance.
 If your company fails to meet its contractual obligations to a customer or partner in any way, whether failing to deliver a product or service on time or not delivering the product or service as it was advertised and agreed upon, your company could face litigation.
 A good E&O policy will protect your cleantech company from unintentional errors and product failures that can cost your clients money, such as bad advice and failure to perform professional services.

 Key Person Life Insurance: This is actually a life insurance policy that companies take out on someone who is absolutely critical to the success of the organization.
-In the tragic event that this key person dies or becomes disabled and can no longer contribute to your company, this policy will pay the beneficiary (usually the company) the amount of death benefit on the policy declaration page, usually a $1 million limit.
+In the tragic event that this key person dies or becomes disabled and can no longer contribute to your company, key person insurance policy will pay the beneficiary (usually the company) the amount of death benefit on the policy declaration page, usually a $1 million limit.
 These funds can then be allocated toward the hiring of a new key person and help replace the likely loss of revenue the company would incur.

 Intellectual Property Insurance: In an industry such as cleantech where it’s all about innovation and coming up with new and never-before-seen solutions, protecting your intellectual property can become extremely important.
 IP insurance is expensive but often critical for providing defense against infringement claims served against the company.